PRIORITY: digital format, location-based web application, social storytelling, digital museum

 Innovative, integrative, interactive: the cultural association “dieKunstBauStelle” is planning a new media and history project.
 A digital and location-based smartphone app for multimedia access to regional history.
 A platform on which historians, artists, authors, and journalists, together with young people, contemporary witnesses, and municipal partners, create access to the history of Landsberg and the district.
 An opportunity for digital participation in our cultural and historical heritage.
 The best thing about it: Everything is free of charge and accessible to users at all times.
 This starts under the name “LandsbergHistoryApp”.

-Over the next two years (2020-2022), the pilot project is to be realised thematically and conceptually in cooperation with the berlinHistory e.V. association, idea provider and software developer.
+Over the next two years (2020-2022), the pilot project is to be realized thematically and conceptually in cooperation with the berlinHistory e.V. association, idea provider, and software developer.
 For this purpose, an interdisciplinary editorial group will be formed as a team through training and workshops.
 Existing exhibitions will be revised together and new media content produced.
-This includes audio tours, 360° tours or virtual reality rooms.
-Likewise, the online offers of the region can be bundled in a central location under artistic, historical and media aspects and benefit directly from the function of the navigation app.
+This includes audio tours, 360° tours, or virtual reality rooms.
+Likewise, the online offers of the region can be bundled in a central location under artistic, historical, and media aspects and benefit directly from the function of the navigation app.

 History workshop with model character

 All sections of the population can benefit from the project, but above all the visitors to the city and the citizens of Landsberg.
 It is also intended to create an additional offer for extracurricular youth education projects, said Hauck.
 In consultation with the teachers, teaching content could be taken up in a targeted manner, resulting in valuable synergy effects.
 Training courses should encourage and enable interested citizens to contribute content and contributions in the form of a “participatory history workshop”.